mctinker/Map-Tasker/README.md

 [] Include/map remaining Tasker preferences
 [] Support additional plugins
+[] Improve Configuration Map: include Tasks not associtaed with any Profile
 [] Improve Configuration Map: include pointer to Tasks to which there is a Perform Task action.

 ### Contributions: